EmbraceAGI/Mr.G-Your-AI-English-all-language-Tutor/README.md

 </p>

 # [Demo Website](www.unilux.icu/posts/gre/)
-## Demo result:(automatically using different mnemonics)
+## Demo result:(analyze a list of vocabularies and automatically using different mnemonics)
 Cosmology
 📚 Definition: The study of the origin, structure, and future of the universe.

-🔉 Pronunciation: /kɒzˈmɒlədʒi/ (koz-MOL-uh-jee)
+🔉 Pronunciation: /kɒzˈmɒlədʒi/ (**koz-MOL-uh-jee**)

 📝 Example: The Big Bang theory is a cornerstone in cosmology.

 💡 Mnemonic: “Cosmo-” (Universe) + “-logy” (Study).
-Think of a cosmos flower in a lab coat studying the universe. 🌸🔭 👥 Family: Universe, astronomy, astrophysics
+Think of a cosmos flower in a lab coat studying the universe. 🌸🔭

+👥 Family: Universe, astronomy, astrophysics

 ⭐ Prediction: ★★☆☆☆

 Craven
 📚 Definition: Extremely cowardly.

-🔉 Pronunciation: /ˈkreɪvən/ (KRAY-vuhn)
+🔉 Pronunciation: /ˈkreɪvən/ (**KRAY-vuhn**)

 📝 Example: The craven soldier deserted his post.

 💡 Mnemonic: “Craven” sounds like “cave in.”
-Imagine someone caving in under pressure. 😱🏚️ 👥 Family: Cowardly, timid, pusillanimous
+Imagine someone caving in under pressure. 😱🏚️

+👥 Family: Cowardly, timid, pusillanimous

 ⭐ Prediction: ★★★☆☆

-Credence
-📚 Definition: Belief or acceptance in an idea or claim.
-🔉 Pronunciation: /ˈkriːdəns/ (KREE-dəns)
-📝 Example: The evidence gave credence to the theory.
-💡 Mnemonic: “Cred-” like “credit.”
-When you give someone credit, you believe them. 💳🤝 👥 Family: Belief, faith, trust
-⭐ Prediction: ★★★☆☆

 Decorum
 📚 Definition: Proper and polite behavior.

-🔉 Pronunciation: /dɪˈkɔːrəm/ (di-KOR-uhm)
+🔉 Pronunciation: /dɪˈkɔːrəm/ (**di-KOR-uhm**)

 📝 Example: She acted with decorum at the formal event.

 💡 Mnemonic: “Deco-” like “decorate,” “rum” like “room.”
-Decorate the room with politeness. 🎨🍸 👥 Family: Propriety, etiquette, manners
+Decorate the room with politeness. 🎨🍸

+👥 Family: Propriety, etiquette, manners

 ⭐ Prediction: ★★☆☆☆